 The Mission of the Orangeburg County School District GATE Program is:

 To provide educational opportunities which maximize the potential of academically and artistically gifted students by offering specialized curricula and world-class experiences that are responsive to the students' unique learning and intellectual strengths.

 GIFTED AND TALENTED

-Purpose: The State Board of Education recognizes the need to provide gifted and talented education services to identified students in grades one through twelve.
-These regulations provide the framework for provision of these services.
+Purpose: The State Board of Education recognizes the need to provide gifted and talented education services to the identified students in grades one through twelve.
+These regulations provide the framework for the provision of these services.
 All regulations must be followed in order to qualify for state funding.
 In order to comply with the South Carolina Education Improvement Act of 1984, school districts must provide programming for all gifted and talented students at the elementary and secondary levels.
-These programming services shall develop the unique talents of students.
+These programming services will develop the unique talents of students.